|Congrats to 2015 Gold & Silver Circle Award Winners

 Class of 2012

 Chris began his career in his hometown of Memphis where he worked as a weather assistant for WMC-TV.
 In 1987, he became the morning meteorologist for WBRC-TV in Birmingham and moved to WLWT-TV in Cincinnati a year later.
 Chris made his central Indiana television debut on WXIN-TV in 1991.
-He left the market in 1995 to work at KOVR-TV in Sacramento, California, but returned to Indianapolis in 1996.
+He left the market in 1995 to work at KOVR-TV in Sacramento, California, but returned to Indianapolis one year later to join WISH-TV as Chief Meteorologist.
+In each of those cities, Chris was the first African-American meteorologist in market history.

 In his spare time Chris is an accomplished author.
-He has written nine mysteries and three children's books.
+He has written ten mysteries, available on the Amazon Kindle, and two children's books.
 Chris and his wife Megan have three daughters and make their home in Indianapolis.

 Class of 2011